12 Steps Up The Self Publishing Mountain

 I was somewhat starstruck as I had been following her blog for some time.

 Step 10 I return home inspired to self publish.

 Step 11 In early 2016, I submit my finished memoir to Olive O’Brien of http://www.creativewriting.ie for a structural edit.
 I am both shocked and delighted to be told it was a compelling and well written book.

 Step 12 Last week, I submitted my book to a publishing lawyer to check for any possible legal issues.
 I spoke to her this morning.
 She told me it was a compelling read too!

 - A final edit for typos, grammar etc.

-- Employ a designer for the cover of my book
+- Employ a designer for the book cover

 I will keep you posted on its progress…

-Thank YOU for supporting me on my way up.
+Thank you for supporting me on my way up the mountain.